HandongProblemSolvers/OSSproject/README.md

              - parseArray
                   - array starts and ends with '[', ']' bracket character.
                   - just same as object. consider the nested cases.
+# Apllication
+1. Implementaion progress

-	- complete Funtions that manage application
+	- complete funtions that manage application
 		- mystrcmp
 			- This function is useful,  this is used for compare certain words and token’s words.
 		- extractToken